O. R. Tambo International Airport: Terminals

-There are six terminals at the airport, but these can be broken down into three major areas: the international terminals; the domestic terminals; and the transit terminals.
+There are six terminals at the airport, in three major areas: the international terminals; the domestic terminals; and the transit terminals.
 The transit terminal housed disused parts of the old domestic terminals.
 It has been mostly demolished to build a new Central Terminal that will provide an indoor link between domestic and international terminals, as well as a central passenger check-in area and more gates.
 It was constructed for the 2010 FIFA World Cup.
 Terminals A1 and A2 handle international passengers while the other two terminals handle domestic passengers.
 Due to the airport's design, departure and arrivals terminals are considered separate terminals.
 The Central Terminal that is under construction will be named Terminal A3 and it will be used for both international and domestic passengers.

-The two terminals, Terminal A and Terminal B have been restructured.
-Several airlines now use Terminal B for all check-ins (top floor, adjacent to the arrivals atrium), for both national and international flights.
+The two terminals, Terminal A and Terminal B, have been restructured.
+Several airlines now use Terminal B for all check-ins, for both national and international flights.
 The airlines that use Terminal B include Air Cote D'Ivoire, RwandAir, South African Airways, Airlink, Lift-Airline, FlySafair, KLM, Air France, Ethiopian Airlines, Qantas and Air Mauritius.

-Terminals A and B boast over 140 retail stores.
-The Duty-Free stores are based airside in Terminal A and many of them stock products exclusively available at the airport.

 The ample parking available at O. R. Tambo International Airport was revamped as part of the upgrades made prior to the 2010 World Cup with the introduction of state-of-the-art technology that allows visitors to identify available parking spaces easily.